onassar/PHP-Template/README.md

 file, the process for defining your own `TemplateTag` child class is pretty straightforward.

-You begin by defining the the `$_patterns` array, supplying a key and a regular expression.
+You begin by defining the `$_patterns` array, supplying keys and regular expressions.
 Beyond that, there is really only the `replacement` method.

 This method accepts three parameters: